kittyjosh111/gptChat/erma/integrations/renpy/README.md

 17. If you want, place a background image in the same folder and title it ```bg```.
 The file extension does not matter.

-## Setting up backends with sentiment analysis
+## Setting up backends with or without sentiment analysis

 1. In a terminal window or however you usually run python files, activate the venv you created in step 12 from the installation.